Department of Biology

 Office tel: 410-617-2169

 I have lived the majority of my life in the deserts of the western United States.
 Perhaps living in these unique environments unconsciously fueled my interest in how plants respond to stressful growing conditions.
-I am particularly interested in plant responses to drought and salinity.
+I am particularly interested in plant responses to water stress.
 Drought and salinity are the major abiotic stresses that result in decreases in crop yield, especially in water limited areas of the world.
-Although these two stresses are my major interest, I am also interested in exploring plant responses to other stresses.
-Currently I am working on two different plants.
-Very little research has been done on how ornamental plants respond to salinity and drought.
-My lab is investigating how the ornamental plant, calla lily, responds to salt stress.
-We are currently testing salt response under greenhouse conditions, particularly conditions that will cause stress and the stage in the life cycle when stress will be most damaging.
+As potable water becomes less available for agriculture and landscapes we will have to rely on alternative irrigation sources, such as brackish water and grey water.
+My research covers plant responses (particularly ornamentals) to alternative water sources.
 My lab is also working on Arabidopsis lyrata, which is a small plant found in many areas in the eastern United States.
-My work with A. lyrata involves comparing stress response of plants from populations that are found in many extreme environments.
-With my collaborators I am trying to determine if responses to different environmental conditions are population specific (implying special adaptation), or if the response is inherent to all A. lyrata plants.
-Currently we are looking at the response to different Ca:Mg ratios and will soon start looking at population responses to heavy metals.
+My work with A. lyrata involves comparing stress response of plants from populations that are found in many extreme environments and trying to determine what adaptations they have developed to the wide variety of abiotic stresses they encounter.
+In addition, I am interested in the standardization and purity of herbal supplements.
+As part of this research I have tested supplements that are available over the counter in addition to creating mixed supplements with herbs to determine the detection limits of secondary compound tests.

 Veatch-Blohm, M.E., and L. Morningstar.
 2011.
 Calla lily growth and development under saline irrigation.
 HortScience 46: 222-227.